wafibismail/cc_homework_1/old /old_README.md

 # Note
-This file is no longer relevant
+Files in this folder are no longer relevant

 # Homework 1
 This assignment corresponds to chapter 2 (Names) and 3 (Functions) of the Clean Code textbook, applying concepts introduced in said chapters to an example code.